Professor John Bowers

 - Schofield T, Bowers J. Data Bus.
 2016.
 Newcastle upon Tyne: Discovery Museum, 1.

 - Bowers J, Bowen S, Shaw T. Many Makings: Entangling Publics, Participation and Things in a Complex Collaborative Context.
-In: Proceedings of the 2016 ACM Conference on Designing Interactive Systems (DIS 16).
+In: 2016 ACM Conference on Designing Interactive Systems (DIS 16).
 2016, Brisbane, Australia: ACM.

 - Bowers J, Bowen S, Shaw T. Many Makings: Entangling Publics, Participation and Things in a Complex Collaborative Context.
 In: ACM Conference on Designing Interactive Systems.
 2016, Brisbane, Queensland, Australia: ACM.